raccoonwannafly/raindrop-exporter/README.md

 # Raindrop Exporter

-Web application to export your Raindrop.io collections and bookmarks into various formats (JSON, HTML, CSV, XML).
+Web application to export your specified Raindrop.io collections and bookmarks into various formats (JSON, HTML, CSV, XML), without having to wait for full on backup

 Live at: https://raindrop-exporter.vercel.app/